webgrower/webgrower/README.md

 ## 🐛 Bugs and feedback

 Webgrower is in early development, there may be bugs and 'features'.
-You may left your issues in our [tracker](https://github.com/webgrower/webgrower/issues).
+You may leave your issues in our [tracker](https://github.com/webgrower/webgrower/issues).